grygorek/FreeRTOS_cpp11/README.md

 ### Creating Thread

 Creating the FreeRTOS task requires allocating two handles.
 They are not created in a constructor but in create_thread function.
 Program will terminate if there is no resources.
 Alternatively, the function could return false instead.
-By default only 256 words will be allocated for the stack.
-This would be 1kB on ARM.
+By default 512 words will be allocated for the stack.
+This would be 2kB on ARM.
 Standard C++ interface does not let define the stack size.
-So, if application requires more then this code has to be modified.
+So, this code has to be modified if application requires more.
 Note, that the change will apply to all threads.
+The 2kB is required when futures are used.
+Without futures, I had the system running with 1kB only.

 Critical section disables interrupts.
 As described earlier, the native thread function will delete thread's handle when finished.
 So here, critical section makes sure the thread does not start before the event's handle is stored in the thread's local storage.

 ```
 bool gthr_freertos::create_thread(task_foo foo, void *arg)